Advertiser Disclosure

 Free for active members of the U.S. military

 * Hours are subject to change without notice.
-Lounge access may be restricted at times due to capacity.
+Lounge access may be restricted at times because of capacity.

-** Day Pass for any passenger.
-Lounges marked as n/a only allow entry for eligible passengers in their premium cabins, frequent flyer programs, or participating credit card programs.
+** Day pass for any passenger.
+Lounges marked “N/A” only allow entry for eligible passengers in their premium cabins, frequent flyer programs, or participating credit card programs.

 Priority Pass Access

-Minute Suites offer Priority Pass holders 1 hour free.
-You can find Minute Suites in these locations:
+Minute Suites offer Priority Pass holders 1 complimentary hour.
+You can find Minute Suites in these locations (open 24 hours a day):

 • Minute Suites: Concourse F, between gates F2 and F4

-Hot Tip: There are many credit cards that’ll pay for your annual Priority Pass membership (which can save you hundreds of dollars!)
+There are many credit cards that pay for annual Priority Pass membership (which can save you hundreds of dollars).

 Airport Dining and Drinks at ATL

-There are approximately 170 cafes, bars, and restaurants at the Atlanta airport, so you won’t have a hard time finding a quick bite before your flight.
+There are over 160 cafes, bars, and restaurants at ATL, so you shouldn’t have a hard time finding a quick bite before your flight.

-If you want to do your research on what’s available before you arrive, then you can view a full list of ATL airport dining options, or search by concourse or company, on the airport’s website.
+If you want to research what’s available before you arrive, you can view a full list of ATL airport dining or search by concourse or company on the airport’s website.

 ATL Airport Wi-Fi and Charging Stations

-Wi-Fi: ATL offers free Wi-Fi access to passengers.
-The Wi-Fi can be used anywhere in the airport and some even say it’s accessible in the Transportation Mall.
-Unlike many airports which limit download usage, ATL says that passengers can download presentations, stream movies, and even connect to corporate VPNs.
+Wi-Fi: Free Wi-Fi is available throughout the airport, and some say it’s also accessible in the Transportation Mall.
+Unlike many airports, which limit download usage, ATL allows passengers to download presentations, stream movies, and even connect to corporate VPNs.

-To connect, select the network: “ATL Free Wi-Fi wireless network,” launch your browser, and fill in the requested information.
+To connect, select “ATL Free Wi-Fi” wireless network, launch your browser, and fill in the requested information.

-Charging Stations: Each gate has charging stations that are free to use.
+Charging stations: Each gate has free-to-use charging stations.

-ATL’s lost and found is located in the north area of the domestic terminal, opposite the American Airlines ticket desk on the upper level.
-If something has been found in the terminal or at the security checkpoints, then items are usually returned here for collection.
+ATL’s lost and found is in the atrium of the domestic terminal, across from the USO Lounge.
+Items found in the terminal or at security checkpoints are usually returned to the lost and found office for collection.

-If you have lost something at one of the gates or on an airplane, then you would need to contact the applicable airline.
-The Lost and Found Office can be contacted at 404-530-2148, from 8:30 a.m. to 5 p.m.; however, the process for claiming an item is to complete and submit a lost and found form.
+If you have lost an item at a gate or on an airplane, contact the applicable airline.
+The lost and found office can be contacted at lost@aatc.org.
+The process for claiming an item is to submit a claim online.

 Additional Airport Information